archit-manek/personal-blog/content/posts/football-pipeline-bronze-layer.md

 ## Why I'm Building This

 I love football.
 After years of watching, debating tactics, and obsessing over matches, I wanted to go deeper - not just as a fan, but as someone who can analyze the game with real data.
-For me, learning data engineering and machine learning *through* football made the technical learning curve way less intimidating and a lot more fun.
-This project was also my way of scratching that itch: whether it's analyzing tactics, understanding player performance, or exploring questions around injury prevention.
+For me, learning data engineering and machine learning *through* football made the technical learning curve less intimidating and a lot more fun.
+This project was also my way of scratching that itch: whether it's analyzing tactics, understanding player performance, finding hidden talent, or exploring questions around injury prevention.

 I set out to build a robust data pipeline for football analytics, from ingesting raw multi-source data to producing efficient, clean, structured datasets for analysis and modeling.
 My goal was to create a system flexible enough to support any question from tactics to scouting to performance analysis, while handling the complexity of multiple data vendors and formats.